dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Those approaches remove the reliance on static transaction analysis but require a leader to pre-execute blocks.

 The Block-STM parallel executor combines the pre-ordered block idea with optimistic STM to enforce the block pre-order of transactions on-the-fly, completely removing the need to pre-disseminate an execution schedule or pre-compute transaction dependencies, while guaranteeing repeatability.
+It can therefore inderoperate with existing blockchains, benefitting nodes that operate Block-STM independently by accelerating their own block processing.

 ## Block-STM Overview